Samourai-Wallet/whirlpool-client-cli/README.md

 - iteration-delay: delay (in seconds) to wait between mixs
 - client-delay: delay (in seconds) between each client connexion
 - auto-aggregate-postmix: enable automatically post-mix wallet agregation to refill premix when empty
-- postmix-index: force postmix-index instead of reading it from local state.
-Use --postmix-index=0 to resync local state with API.

 ## Expert usage